 - Reference Overdosed:

-- Several references to the United States are made: roast turkey, the Air Force, the fifty stars, the Star Spangled Banner, the Statue of Liberty, and Neil Armstrong.
+- Several references to the United States are made: roast turkey, the Air Force, the fifty stars, the Star Spangled Banner, the Statue of Liberty, Neil Armstrong, and of course, hot dogs.

 - Several references to Denmark are made.
 The Vikings have a Great Dane as their pet dog.
 When they are "greeted" by Odiuscomparissen (if one can call the Ancient Viking equivalent of "Where the hell have you been!?" a greeting), one of them says, "Who would you expect?
 A mermaid?", in reference to the statue of the Little Mermaid in Copenhagen.

 - The play Hamlet is referenced a few times as well, since it takes place in Denmark.
 The Viking leader Odiuscomparissen holds up a skull and ponders: "Something is rotten in the state of...", in reference to the skull held up by Hamlet in the play and the line "something is rotten in the state of Denmark".
 Also, when Herendethelessen wonders whether he really is the discoverer of foreign land, he says, "To be or not to be, that's the question?"

 - Series Continuity Error: Unhygienix refuses to eat fresh fish directly from the sea, but in previous albums does exactly that and clearly enjoys it.
 There's no explanation for why this has changed.

 - Throw the Dog a Bone: